infinum/qa-handbook/Automation/General/Naming convention.md

 ## Methods / Functions

 Functions and methods perform an action such as returning a value after a calculation, checking if a value is valid, etc.
-You typically want to use _verbs_ or _short phrases with adjectives_ that describe what the function or a method does.
+You typically want to use _verbs_ or _short phrases with adjectives_ that describe what the function or method does.

 For example, when getting a value, always prefix the name with `get_`.
 Use the prefix consistently throughout the project.
 Do not switch between synonyms like _fetch_ or _retrieve_.